 Immunology as a research field is close to life.
 It has a high relevance for everybody.
 And that is the reason why I am an immunologist.

 Dunja Bruder studied biotechnology at the Technical University of Braunschweig and passed her diploma in 1996.
 She already showed a high interest in immunology during her studies and analyzed immune responses against bacterial toxins during her PhD thesis at the Helmholtz Centre for Infection Research (1996-1999).

-In the following years, Dunja Bruder worked as a postdoc in the junior group “Mucosal Immunity” and established transgenic mouse models for the investigation of T cell-mediated lung inflammation which she intensively used to study the immunological functions of alveolar epithelial cells.
+In the following years, Dunja Bruder worked as a postdoc in the junior group “Mucosal Immunity” and established upon others a transgenic mouse model for the investigation of T cell-mediated lung inflammation which she intensively used to study the immunological functions of alveolar epithelial cells.

 During several scientific stays abroad, for example at the Harvard Medical School in Boston and the Yale University School of Medicine in New Haven, she deepened her immunological knowledge and learned how to perform influenza A virus infection in mice.
 Her successful research activity was rewarded with the Young Investigator Award of the Society of Mucosal Immunology in 2005.

 Bachelor & Master

 Are you interested in a bachelor or master thesis?
 We are looking forward to your request!